vu3bpn/BANS_Terrain_Lab/README.md

     ./data/models    -- Models and trained weights
     ./data/vectors   -- Vector data (Shapefiles, etc.)

-All code will contain a `config.py` file with the necessary configurations to control algorithm parameters.
+Code will contain a `config.py` file with the necessary configurations to control algorithm parameters.